hvdb/fl-spectingular-configurer/Readme.md

 The configurer does not merge configurations.
 If you want to override some configuration settings there should be an option for that build in.

-You can pass in the overrides into the configurer() method as the 'option' argument.
+You can pass in the overrides into the configurer() method as the 'options' argument.
 At this point the default configuration of this configurer can not be overwritten

 ###Initialize grunt